enspyrco/monorepo/packages/redfire/docs/gory-details.md

 ## Architecture

+### Data flow

+A common flow of data is:

+- Widget dispatches Actions→(redfire)→AppState→Widget via a flutter_redux StoreConnector

 ### Polymorphism

 The `ReduxState`, `Action` & `PageData` subtypes created with the snippets have a static `className` member, and an instance member `typeName` that refers to the static member.